backdrop-contrib/ip_blocking/README.md

 ===================

 Enables blocking of IP addresses.
-This module just restore lost Drupal core functionality.
+This module restores lost Drupal core functionality with some informative additions.
+You can see when IP was blocked, who of users block this IP and reason for blocking (if specified).

 Installation
 ------------